-GoPowerEV, Inc. Proposed resolution approving agreement ZVI-23-023 with GoPowerEV, Inc. for a \$2,146,717 grant to install at least 528 EV charging ports (176 Level 2 and 352 Level 1) across nine MFH sites in Northern California to increase EV charging access for MFH residents and adopting staff's determination that this action is exempt from CEQA.
+GoPowerEV, Inc. Proposed resolution approving agreement ZVI-23-023 with GoPowerEV, Inc. for a \$2,146,717 grant, and adopting staff's recommendation that this action is exempt from CEQA.
+This agreement will install at least 528 EV charging ports (176 Level 2 and 352 Level 1) across nine MFH communities in Northern California to increase EV charging access for residents.
+(Greenhouse Gas Reduction Fund Funding) Contact: Danny Leung